rlk12345/Hybrid-KG-LLM-Project/README.md

 pip install -r requirements.txt
 ```

+**Note:** If you encounter a `pygraphviz` build error, this is expected if you have an old version of `requirements.txt`.
+The current version has removed `pygraphviz` as it's not used in the codebase.
+Simply skip that package or update to the latest `requirements.txt`.

 ### Step 4: Set PYTHONPATH

 **Important**: You must set the PYTHONPATH to the project root for imports to work correctly.